 Michael Weinberg is the President of the Board of the Open Source Hardware Association and the General Counsel at Shapeways.
 He writes and speaks regularly about the intersection of open source hardware, intellectual property, and business models, and has organized events bringing open source hardware to policymakers and legislators.
 Michael oversees the Open Source Hardware Association's Open Source Hardware certification program.
 He is also coordinating the development of the Open Source Hardware Association's interactive hardware licensing tool.

-Based in Vancouver Canada Paul leads design and implementation of open business models that use openness and the commons as innovations to achieve social and economic goals.
+Paul is the Executive Director of the Open Education Consortium, a global network of educational institutions, individuals and organizations that support an approach to education based on openness, including collaboration, innovation and collective development and use of open educational materials.
+Based in Vancouver, Canada, Paul leads design and implementation of open business models that use openness and the commons as innovations to achieve social and economic goals.
 Paul Stacey has over 30 years of hi-tech experience in both the private and public sector.
 In 2003 Paul helped found BCcampus in British Columbia Canada.
 From 2012-2017 Paul was Associate Director of Global Learning for Creative Commons helping government, organizations and businesses around the world adopt and use open licenses to share works.
 In this capacity Paul supported open policy, open business models, and open practices across all kinds of open initiatives including Open Access, Open Educational Resources, open data, open science and open culture.
 Paul is co-author of the book Made With Creative Commons released in May 2017.

 Peter Troxler, Rotterdam University of Applied Science (NL)